 The Code also serves business and society by providing ethical guidelines that build on fundamental pillars, create a level playing field and harmonise approaches across markets while minimising the need for legislative or regulatory restrictions that add inefficiency and cost.
 As new practices and technologies have evolved, ICC has revised and extended the scope of the Code to assure its usefulness and relevance.
 In this way, the Code also demonstrates that when effectively implemented, self-regulation has an ability to be more rapidly adaptable and responsive to market needs than most legislative alternatives.

-In 2018, the tenth revision was completed and the ICC Advertising and Marketing Communications Code (the Code) was published and launched around the world.
-In addition to the printed Code, a downloadable version of the Code is available at www.iccwbo.org/MarketingCode.
-The site also contains downloadable translations of the Code, companion codes, framework guidance, additional tools and resources, and access to an online training course.
+In 2024, the eleventh revision was completed and the ICC Advertising and Marketing Communications Code (the Code) was published and launched around the world..
+The site also contains downloadable translations of the Code, companion codes, framework guidance, additional tools and resources.

 Background: The ICC Code and application to marketing of alcohol